Houcem21/smart-warming/onboarding/python-tutorial/demo/help.md

-You can write here your thoughts when nothing works and existential dread creeps in.
+here you can write your thoughts when the existential dread creeps in.